Brexit explained: What's next on the UK's road out of the EU

 Under the terms of Article 50, Britain will cease to be an EU member in March 2019.

-But EU negotiators warn it could take two years just to settle the divorce terms; agreeing a new relationship between the U.K. and the EU could take years longer.
-If the rest of the EU agrees, the two-year negotiating period can be extended, with Britain still in the EU.
+But EU negotiators warn it could take two years just to settle the divorce terms; agreeing on a new relationship for the U.K. and the EU could take years longer.
+If the rest of the EU agrees, the two-year negotiating period can be extended, leaving Britain in the EU for a while longer.
 Or, the two sides could agree on a transitional period.

 IS BREXIT A ONE-WAY TICKET?